fabianschwab/ic-ce-mvp-infrastructure/README.md

 Open Issues:

-[ ] No git token at the moment.
-[ ] No service api key only account api keys, otherwise linking git repos does not work because the service has no access.
+[ ] Change to auth type `pat` to use git token to authenticate so use with service ID api keys is possible.
 [ ] No reverse proxy when exposing multiple services with oauth proxy.
+[ ] Find a way to store the git token in a secure manner.

 ## TLDR